-Tents offer the thing most look for while out in the wild, four walls and a ceiling much like a home would provide them.
+Tents offer what most look for while out in the wild: four walls and a ceiling, much like a home would provide them.

-Whether this is imaginary protection is not a big concern, just the belief in protection that matters most.
+Whether this is imaginary protection is not a big concern; it is just the belief in protection that matters most.

 Tents have a wide variety of options available on the market, giving you a lot of choices when it comes to finding the perfect one for your needs.

-You can find tents with different materials, weights, and sizes that all fit your personal preferences.
+You can find tents with different materials, weights, and sizes that all fit your preferences.

 Size and Weight

 Tents come in a massive range of sizes and weights, which allows them to fit nearly any need for someone on a trail.
-The cream of the crop for thru-hiking is DCF as it is amazingly durable and ultralight weight.
+The cream of the crop for thru-hiking is DCF, which is amazingly durable and ultralight weight.